ysndr/MSc-Thesis/chapter/evaluation.md

 :::

 The above figures show the turnout of three items from the survey for each of the relevant features.
-Neither of them shows clear trends with positive and negative reults distributed almost evenly between positive and negative sentiments.
+Neither of them shows clear trends with positive and negative results distributed almost evenly between positive and negative sentiment.

 The first graph ([@fig:results-comp-experience]) represents the participants' general experience with the relevant features.
 It shows that each feature worked without issue in at least one instance.
 Yet, three features were reported to not work at all and no feature left the users unsurprised.
-Participant found the hover and diagnostic features to behave particularly unexpectedly.
+Users found the hover and diagnostic features to behave particularly unexpectedly.

-For the second item of each feature, the survey asked the subjects to rate the quality of the language server based on their expectations.
+In the second item of each feature, the survey asked the subjects to rate the quality of the language server based on their expectations.
 [Figure @fig:results-comp-expectations] summarizes the results.
+In agreement with the first graph, one user was unable to use at least three features entirely.
-Apart from the same three occasions in which a feature did not work for one participant, the majority of responses show that NLS met its user's expectations at least partially.
+The majority of responses show that NLS met its user's expectations at least partially.
 The results are however highly polarized as the Jump-to-Definition and Hover features demonstrate; Each received equally many votes for being inapt and fully able to hold up to the participants expectations at the same time.
 Other features were left with with an uniformly distributed assessment (e.g. Completion and Find-References).
 The clearest result was achieved by the Diagnostics feature, which received a slight but uncontended positive sentiment.

-Asking about the general satisfaction with each feature results in the same mixed answers as seen in [@fig:results-comp-satisfaction].
+The general satisfaction with each feature was answered in the same polarized manner as seen in [@fig:results-comp-satisfaction].
-While a slight majority of responses falls into the upper half of the possible spectrum, two features (of the three that have previously been reported without function) were given the lowest possible rating.
+A slight majority of responses falls into the upper half of the possible spectrum.
+Two of the features reported without function in the preceding questions were given the lowest possible rating.

 ##### Hover {#sec:hover@res}